A memoir of exile and rebellion—

 My mother had five more children and became a

-full-time hazaika[7] (homeowner)—or, as she defines
+full-time hazaika[7]—or, as she defines it, with that

-“a nurse, teacher, chauffeur, home remodel specialist,
+“a nurse, teacher, chauffeur, home-remodel specialist,

 cook, gardener, and cleaner.”

-meet.
+make ends meet.

 I remember my parents' belief in America and their